ctnssc/Proiect-Practic-Testare-Manuala/README.md

   ### 2.2 Test analysis ###

+Analyze the business requirements to make sure that we have all the details to identify testable features and create the test conditions.
+Write test conditions that will be tested in out test process.

   ### 2.3 Test design ###

+Test cases will be designed and prioritized.
+Functional test cases will be created in Jira alongside GUI test cases.
+API test case will be created in Postman and the DB queries will be done in MySQL.

   ### 2.4 Test implementation ###

+Verify if the following elements are ready before test execution:
+-	Test environment is up and running: https://demo.opencart.com
+-	Access to test environment is given
+-	Cycle summary was created
+-	Test cases were added to the cycle summary
+-	Postman collection with the API methods was created
+-	Authorization token was created accessing the API and it is valid

   ### 2.5 Test execution ###

   ### 2.6 Test closure ###